pfoo360/BurgersOrSalads/README.md

 - error handling
 - better responsive web design and using more media queries to accomodate more screen sizes
 - form handling in the back-end
+- think of a better name for the app
 - use less emojis